 I’ve made yogurt in my instant pot and then decided against it….But raw milk yogurt is a whole different ball game.
-Getting from milk to yogurt without inconsistencies can be tricky!
+Making yogurt with raw milk without inconsistencies can be tricky!
 Here is how I make yogurt from raw milk that is thick and delicious!

 Raw milk yogurt has been an elusive target for me for the last few years.